Maha-J-Althobaiti/Ara_Eng_Parallel_Corpus/README.md

 E-mail: (m.j.althobaiti AT gmail dot com) (maha.j AT tu dot edu dot sa)

-Also, please cite our paper in any published work using this resource:
+Please cite our paper in any published work using this resource:

 ```
 @article{althobaiti2021simple,